eduNEXT/tutor-contrib-edunext-distro/README.md

 | palm    | palma    | v16   |
 | quince  | quince   | v17   |

 :warning: **NOTE**: From Olmo version Distro has not defaulted packages.
-Now it is necessary to add the packages you want in ``config.yml`` file.
+Now it is necessary to add the packages you want in the ``config.yml`` file.
 See [How to add a new package](./docs/how_to_add_new_packages.rst)

-You can find distro releases on https://github.com/edunext/edunext-platform.
+You can find those releases on https://github.com/edunext/edunext-platform

 ```yaml
 EDX_PLATFORM_REPOSITORY: "https://github.com/eduNEXT/edunext-platform.git"